-- Click Play and choose teach or present - this will launch a Live game.
+- Click Start - this will launch a Live game.

-- Click Classic mode if you have a 1:1 class, or Team mode if you’d like students to play in teams on one device.
+- Click Classic mode if you have a 1:1 class, or Team mode if you’d like players to play in teams.

-- You are all set now! 🎉 Students will now see questions and answers on their device screens, in addition to the screen you’re sharing as a host.
+- You are all set now! 🎉 Players will now see questions and answers on their device screens, in addition to the screen you’re sharing as a host.

 ↙️ This is how this game mode works in practice ↘️

-Will the scoreboard in between questions and the podium shown on their devices?
+Will the scoreboard in between questions and the podium be shown on players' devices?